-It is a well-known fact that pre-season football training is one of the most important elements in players preparation for the upcoming season or its resuming after the break.
-Those who has a possibility take part in intensive short-terms football (soccer) camps, others do train individually or within their local environments.
+It is a well-known fact that pre-season football training is one of the most important elements in players' preparation for the upcoming season or resuming after the break.
+Those who have a possibility take part in intensive short-terms football (soccer) camps, others do train individually or within their local environments.
 We have prepared this in-depth guide, first of all, specifically for the second group of players.

 In 2015, Nathan Redmond (20 years old at the time, an ex-player of Norwich City FC & England team U21) gave an interview to the Telegraph on his pre-season training.
 He noted among other things that:

 Today, Nathan Redmond is 25 years old and has been playing successfully for Southampton FC (FA Premier League, England) and England’s national first team.